akornatskyy/wheezy.web/doc/userguide.rst

         def get(self, credential=None):
             return response

 Please refer to `wheezy.http`_ documentation for more information.
+All features available in `wheezy.http`_ caching are applicable.